 c.
-State Critical Event or Incident Reporting Requirements.
-Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Stat te Critical Event or Incident Reporting Requirements.
+Specify the types of critical events or incidents (including allege ed abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the

 The SMA is responsible for the operation and oversight of the incident reporting and management system in accordance with its Reportable Events (RE) Policy.
-The Policy helps to ensure participants' health and welfare in the community, and uphold the rights and choices of participants, by formalizing a process to identify, report, and resolve RE in a timely manner.
+The Policy helps to ensure participants' health and welfare in the community, and uphold the rights and choices of participants, by formalizing a process to identify, report, and resolve RE in a timely